Canada’s Pipeline Safety System

 Pipelines are a safe, efficient and reliable way to move Canadian energy to consumers.
 In 2015, almost 1.3 billion barrels of crude oil and petroleum products were safely transported by Canada’s federally regulated pipelines.
 On average each year, 99.999 percent of the oil transported on federally regulated pipelines moves safely.

-The National Energy Board (NEB) is the federal agency responsible for regulating the more than 73,000 kilometres of pipelines that fall under federal jurisdiction.
+The Canada Energy Regulator (CER, formerly the National Energy Board) is the federal agency responsible for regulating the more than 73,000 kilometres of pipelines that fall under federal jurisdiction.

-The NEB’s regulatory oversight supports the Government of Canada’s objective of zero incidents by aiming to prevent incidents from ever occurring.
-In this regard, the NEB received funding to increase the number of pipeline inspections and comprehensive audits it conducts each year to identify issues before they arise.
+The CER’s regulatory oversight supports the Government of Canada’s objective of zero incidents by aiming to prevent incidents from ever occurring.
+In this regard, the CER received funding to increase the number of pipeline inspections and comprehensive audits it conducts each year to identify issues before they arise.

-The NEB has committed to making pipeline safety documents more readily available to the public to ensure the process is transparent and publicly accountable.
+The CER has committed to making pipeline safety documents more readily available to the public to ensure the process is transparent and publicly accountable.

 Through the Pipeline Safety Act, the polluter pays principle has been enshrined in Canadian law to ensure polluters are held financially responsible for any costs and damages they cause.
 Companies operating pipelines are responsible for them from their construction until they are abandoned, including any related costs.

-To protect against unintentional damage to pipelines, updated NEB regulations have been harmonized with the provinces.
+To protect against unintentional damage to pipelines, CER regulations are harmonized with the provinces.
 The regulations set a ‘prescribed area’ where any ground disturbance or building is prohibited without first contacting the company operating the pipeline.
 This safeguard will help prevent damage to pipelines from occurring.

 Preparedness and response

-In the unlikely event that an incident does occur, federal and provincial regulators must be notified immediately by law and the NEB will exercise its authority to protect the public, workers, property and the environment.
-The NEB can issue orders to companies with respect to response, cleanup and remediation.
-Companies can be fined or prosecuted for violations of the National Energy Board Act, with fines ranging from $100,000 to $1 million and penalties that include imprisonment from one to five years.
+In the unlikely event that an incident does occur, federal and provincial regulators must be notified immediately by law and the CER will exercise its authority to protect the public, workers, property and the environment.
+The CER can issue orders to companies with respect to response, cleanup and remediation.
+Companies can be fined or prosecuted for violations of the Canadian Energy Regulator Act, with fines ranging from $100,000 to $1 million and penalties that include imprisonment from one to five years.

-The NEB can also issue administrative monetary penalties ranging from $25,000 for individuals to $100,000 for companies per infraction, per day.
+The CER can also issue administrative monetary penalties ranging from $25,000 for individuals to $100,000 for companies per infraction, per day.

 Liability and compensation